Determination of atomic number density in MEMS vapor cells via single-pass absorption spectroscopy (SPAS): Results and discussion

 \section{Results and discussion}

-In this study, we systematically measure absorption spectroscopy of rubidium vapor under various experimental conditions to determine the effect of probe power, cell temperature and cell length.
-All of these parameters are precisely measured and incorporated into the theoretical model, and the model spectra were then fitted to the experimental data by treating the number density as a free parameter to achieve quantitative agreement.
+To evaluate the accuracy and the applicability of the proposed model, we systematically measured the single-pass absorption spectrum over a wide range of temperatures using both MEMS and conventional vapor cells using probe beams at 780.24 nm and 420.29 nm.
+All experimental parameters were precisely measured and incorporated into the theoretical model, and the model spectra were then fitted to the experimental data by treating the atomic number density as a free physical parameter to achieve quantitative agreement.\\

-For a $100$~mm long vapor cell containing naturally abundant rubidium (72.2\% $^{85}$Rb and 27.8\% $^{87}$Rb), single-pass absorption spectra were recorded at three different temperatures: $20.3 \pm 0.3^\circ$C, $39.5 \pm 0.8^\circ$C, and $66.5 \pm 3.3^\circ$C. The corresponding experimental and theoretically fitted spectra, along with their residuals, are shown in \autoref{fig:mix_rb_different temp}.
-Across all temperature datasets, the fits exhibited an $R^2$ (coefficient of determination) value that exceeded 0.99, confirming the accuracy of the theoretical model in reproducing the experimental line shapes.

-To further validate the generality of the model, absorption spectroscopy was also performed on isotopically enriched rubidium vapor cells: an $86.5\%$ enriched $^{85}$Rb cell and a $93.6\%$ enriched $^{87}$Rb cell, each with a length of $100$~mm.
-Spectra were recorded at the same three cell temperatures ($20.3 \pm 0.3^\circ$C, $39.5 \pm 0.8^\circ$C, and $66.5 \pm 3.3^\circ$C).
-For both isotopic compositions, the experimental spectra were well reproduced by the theoretical model, yielding $R^2 > 0.99$ in all cases.
-This consistency highlights the versatility and reliability of the model across different isotopic mixtures.

-Furthermore, to verify the validation of our model beyond the weak-probe limit \cite{weakprobe}, we perform the absorption spectroscopy measurement at a higher probe intensity ($\sim 2~I_{\text{sat}}$).
-Appendix \autoref{fig:powerdependence} illustrates the very good agreement ($R^2 >0.99$) between the experimentally measured and theoretically fitted spectra from our model (see Appendix \autoref{high power} for more details).

-The model was further tested using a micro-electro-mechanical systems (MEMS) vapor cell with an optical path length of 2 mm, representing compact vapor cells relevant for chip-scale atomic devices and portable quantum sensors. \autoref{fig:Mems_residual} presents the comparison between simulated and experimental transmission spectra at three operating temperatures: $34.2\pm 0.3^\circ$C, $51.1\pm 0.8^\circ$C, and $59.1\pm1^\circ$C. The fitted spectra showed excellent agreement with the experimental data, with residuals remaining below $0.05$ in absolute transmission, indicating that the model successfully captures the dominant physical mechanisms even in strongly confined geometries.

-The atomic number density of rubidium vapor can be estimated theoretically from its equilibrium vapor pressure and experimentally from absorption spectroscopy measurements.
-The temperature dependence of the vapor pressure of alkali metals has been comprehensively studied, with reliable empirical relations reported by Alcock \textit{et al.}~\cite{Alcock01071984} over a wide temperature range (298–2500~K).
-For rubidium, the vapor pressure $P_{\mathrm{vap}}(T)$ (in torr) as a function of temperature $T$ (in Kelvin) is given by